straydogstudio/film_roll/README.md

 ###Markup

-film_roll expects a parent div with children div elements, though it should work with most any child element:
+FilmRoll expects a parent div with children div elements, though it should work with most any child element:

 ```html
 	<div id="film_roll">